redis/redis-doc/topics/streams-intro.md

 * If you use N streams with N consumers, so that only a given consumer hits a subset of the N streams, you can scale the above model of 1 stream -> 1 consumer.
 * If you use 1 stream -> N consumers, you are load balancing to N consumers, however in that case, messages about the same logical item may be consumed out of order, because a given consumer may process message 3 faster than another consumer is processing message 4.

-So basically Kafka partitions are more similar to using N different Redis keys.
-While Redis consumer groups are a server-side load balancing system of messages from a given stream to N different consumers.
+So basically Kafka partitions are more similar to using N different Redis keys, while Redis consumer groups are a server-side load balancing system of messages from a given stream to N different consumers.

 ## Capped Streams

 Many applications do not want to collect data into a stream forever.
-Sometimes it is useful to have at maximum a given number of items inside a stream, other times once a given size is reached, it is useful to move data from Redis to a storage which is not in memory and not as fast but suited to take the history for potentially decades to come.
+Sometimes it is useful to have at maximum a given number of items inside a stream, other times once a given size is reached, it is useful to move data from Redis to a storage which is not in memory and not as fast but suited to store the history for, potentially, decades to come.
 Redis streams have some support for this.
 One is the **MAXLEN** option of the **XADD** command.
 This option is very simple to use:

 ```
 > XADD mystream MAXLEN 2 * value 1